datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 ```

 {{< info note >}}
-Make sure to replace `enp7s0` with the name of your network interface.
+Ensure to replace `enp7s0` with the name of your network interface.
 You can
 find out the name of your interface by running `ip a`.
 {{< /info >}}

-After applying the configuration with `sudo netplan apply`, we can check that the
+After applying the configuration with `sudo netplan apply`, check that the
 bridge is up and running:

 ```console